AES instruction set: Performance

 In AES-NI Performance Analyzed, Patrick Schmid and Achim Roos found "impressive results from a handful of applications already optimized to take advantage of Intel's AES-NI capability".
 A performance analysis using the Crypto++ security library showed an increase in throughput from approximately 28.0 cycles per byte to 3.5 cycles per byte with AES/GCM versus a Pentium 4 with no acceleration.

 Supporting software

 Most modern compilers can emit AES instructions.

-Much security and cryptography software supports the AES instruction set, including the following notable core infrastructure:
+A lot of security and cryptography software supports the AES instruction set, including the following notable core infrastructure: